henniiing/DSOP-Dokumentasjon/prod-sider/kontrollinformasjon-fellesstandard/dsop_v2fellesstandard_functionalspecification.md

 ---
-title: "Dsop V2fellesstandard Functionalspecification
+title: "V2fellesstandard Functionalspecification"
-id: dsop_v2fellesstandard_functionalspecification"
+id: dsop_v2fellesstandard_functionalspecification
-slug: "dsop_v2fellesstandard_functionalspecification"
+slug: "/dsop_v2fellesstandard_functionalspecification"
-keywords: ["sample"]
-sidebar: "main_sidebar
-permalink: dsop_v2fellesstandard_functionalspecification.html"
-folder: "section1"
 ---

 This page describes the deliveries at the functional level from the different services based on DSOP Control Common